Model-Free, Regret-Optimal Best Policy Identification in Online CMDPs: PRI (Pruning-Refinement-Identification)

-After the first phase, PRI obtains $M$ greedy policies.
-In the second phase, PRI learns the weights $\{a_m\}$ so that a mixed policy that chooses policy $\pi^m$ with probability $a_m$ is statistically identical to the optimal policy.
-This is achieved by learning the reward and utility value functions of the greedy policies and then solving an approximated version of the CMDP (Decompsotion-Opt \eqref{decomp-opt}).
-After learning sufficiently accurate $\{a_m\}$ in the second phase, PRI learns the occupancy measure under the mixed policy defined by $\{a_m\}$ and constructs a Markov policy $\tilde \pi$ based on the learned occupancy measure.
+After learning sufficiently accurate $\{\alpha_m\}$ in the second phase, PRI learns the occupancy measure under the mixed policy defined by $\{\alpha_m\}$ and constructs a Markov policy $\tilde \pi$ based on the learned occupancy measure.

-In the next section, we will show that PRI guarantees ${\cal O}(\sqrt{K})$ regret and constraint violation and outputs a near-optimal policy $\tilde \pi$ with a high probability.
-An informal statement of the main results is presented below.
-The formal statements of the theorems and the proofs will be presented in the next section.